Cyfrin/Updraft/courses/full-stack/1-welcome-to-the-course/13-async-programming/+page.md

 ### Running Your Main Asynchronous Function

 When you have an `async` function like `main` that orchestrates your script, you need a way to call it and handle its final outcome (success or failure) at the top level of your script.
-Since `async` functions return Promises, a common pattern in Node.js scripts looks like this:
+Since `async` functions return Promises, a common pattern in NodeJS scripts looks like this:

 ```javascript
 // Define your main async logic